 In addition to her continued relationship with The Metropolitan Opera, Ms. Cano has appeared with such esteemed orchestras as the New York and Los Angeles Philharmonics, Cleveland Orchestra, San Francisco Symphony, and Orchestra of St. Luke’s.
 She toured with Musicians from Marlboro singing Respighi's Il Tramonto and Cuckson's Der gayst funem shture, recorded live and released by the Marlboro Recording Society.
 A live recording of Mahler’s “Das Lied von der Erde” with tenor Paul Groves was released by The Orchestra of St. Luke’s in September 2012 as well as a series of DVD’s devoted to Robert LePage’s Ring cycle for The Metropolitan Opera, in which Ms. Cano portrayed the Rhinemaiden Wellgunde.
 Ms. Cano has been part of the Ravinia Festival's Steans Institute and received a 2009 Sullivan Foundation Award.
 At the request of Mrs. Carol Armstrong, Jennifer Johnson Cano was particularly honored to have been invited to sing the Anderson/Weill September Song at the private funeral for American icon and astronaut Neil Armstrong.

-Jennifer Johnson Cano is a native of St. Louis, Missouri, and obtained her bachelor's degree in Music from Webster University in St. Louis and her master's degree from Rice University in Houston, Texas.
-She currently resides in New York City.
+Ms. Cano is a native of St. Louis, Missouri and earned her bachelor's degree in Music from Webster University and her master's degree from Rice University.

 AT THE REQUEST OF THE ARTIST, PLEASE DO NOT ALTER THIS BIOGRAPHY WITHOUT PRIOR APPROVAL